 Important complications of uncontrolled or poorly treated high blood pressure include heart attack, congestive heart failure, stroke, kidney failure, peripheral artery disease, and aortic aneurysms (weakening of the wall of the aorta, leading to widening or ballooning of the aorta).

-So clearly, high blood pressure is not something wise for us to ignore.
+So clearly, high blood pressure is not something you want to ignore.
 There are many physical causes spelled out quite well in this article form WebMD: http://www.webmd.com/hypertension-high-blood-pressure/guide/blood-pressure-causes.
 I recommend reading this to see if there are any changes you need to make in your life that could be contributing to high blood pressure.

 Many of us are now aware that studies indicate salt can contribute significantly to high blood pressure.
 (Some source as above.)
 So if you are a heavy salt user, that is one thing you can change immediately.